Application FAQs

 Submit your Personal Statement responding to the questions identified by OTCAS as part of the OTCAS application.
 The Valued Added Essay is submitted as a PDF attachment on OTCAS as a supplemental VCU requirement.

-Please refer to OTAS FAQ's for further guidance: https://portal.otcas.org/applicants2013/faq/otcas_faqs.shtml If you cannot answer your question from the FAQ's, contact OTCAS directly for further instruction.
+Please refer to OTCAS Help Center for further guidance.
+If you cannot answer your question from the Help Center, contact OTCAS directly for further instruction at support@otcas.myliaison.com.

 Yes.
 Prerequisites do not have to be completed before applying.
 However, all prerequisites must be completed before classes start in late May.
 If you are in the process of completing prerequisite courses and you are accepted, you will be offered “Acceptance Pending Documentation”, contingent upon successful completion of any remaining prerequisite courses at the "A" or "B" level.
 All applicants who accept offers of admission to attend VCU must have official transcripts from every college and university attended sent to the VCU Graduate Admissions within 2 weeks of enrollment.